hudir/sudoku_new_game/README.md

   #### 1 - Generate a random fulfilled sudoku puzzle
   - 9x9 puzzle with numbers from 1-9

-     - at the beginning puzzle should look like [1-9].repeat(81) - puzzle with 81 cells, each cell is an arr with 1-9 inside of it
+     - at the beginning the puzzle should have 81 cells, each cell is an array, and each array has 1-9 inside it
-     - find the min length of all arr cells and look up those cells with the min length
+     - find the min length of all arr cells.
+Use the min length to find cells.
-     - randomly take one of the shortest cell as target
+     - randomly take one of the shortest cells as a target
      - the target is an arr now get a random number from it
      - use that number to update all cells of the same line, row and region, all the array cells should not have that number anymore
        - after the update, check the cell's length, it should be bigger than 0
-         - if any arr cell is empty after the update, change the puzzle to init state and restart the whole process
+         - if the cell is empty after the update, change the puzzle to init state and restart the whole process
-       - if the arr cell has only one number inside it. it will be pushed to an array, which will be used to hide cells after
+       - if the arr cell has only one number inside it. it will be pushed to an array, which will be used for hiding cells after
        - replace the arr cell with that random number
      - repeat this process 81 times until all cells in the puzzle are numbers

   #### 2 - hide some cells of it
   - hide all the cells in the hide arr
   - That means for level easy/one (what we only have now), each hidden number is a unique choice for its cell during the process of creating the fulfilled puzzle